-Homemade laundry stain removers are often as effective as - if not more so - than the expensive store-bought remedies.
+Homemade laundry stain removers are often as effective as the store-bought variety - at a fraction of the cost.

-Hydrogen peroxide works by breaking down into water and oxygen, and works well as an anti-bacterial, anti-fungal, anti-mold and anti-mildew cleaner.
+It's also safe for the environment.
+Hydrogen peroxide works by breaking down into water and oxygen and works well as an anti-bacterial, anti-fungal, anti-mold, and anti-mildew cleaner.

 Work the mixture into a paste and apply directly onto stained area.
 Let sit for at least 10 minutes.
 Launder as usual.